Ir0n2/Watch_Dogs_tools/README.md

 # Network Scanner
 I needed to do something that wasn't a phishing tool.
 This works well for discovering devices, such as cameras, on network.
 Even a network as far as serbia.

+# Wifi network guesser
+On one hand, I want to write cool names for all these tools, but on the other...
+It's much easier to creates these self explanatory file names.
+Seriously, this one just guesses the password for wifi networks.
+Great for when you forget your own.